geunee20/geunee20.github.io/_posts/2024-05-20-Controller-Design-Day-2.md

 # III.
 Moving Forward

 Today, I dealt with a fully actuated multi-link mechanism using a PID controller.
 This control system offers the benefit of a relatively simple design, as it does not require consideration of the complete dynamic equations of the triple-link mechanism.
 However, this simplicity sometimes leads to drawbacks, such as overreaction or subsequent destabilization of the system.
 In my next post, I will explore alternative control systems that can address these issues.
-Stay tuned for more updates as we delve deeper into the intriguing world of multi-link mechanisms and confront the challenges of controlling chaotic systems!
+Stay tuned for more updates as I delve deeper into the intriguing world of multi-link mechanisms and confront the challenges of controlling chaotic systems!

 <br>
 <br>